highlando/20-talk-ecc-hinfriccati/concept.md

 * For control, a Riccati equation has to respect the algebraic components

-* If $(E,A)$ is index-1, then the Descriptor system is equivalent to a standard system LTI with feedthrough
+* If $(\mathcal E,\mathcal A)$ is index-1, then the Descriptor system is equivalent to a standard system LTI with feedthrough

 * For state-feedback the suboptimal $\Hinf$-controller can be defined and estimated explicitly